ubclaunchpad/LP-website/index.md

   details: Check out documentation regarding UBC Launch Pad's mission, vision, and how we operate.
 - title: Made by students, for students
   details: This website compiles hard-won advice from generations of students in UBC Launch Pad.
-footer: UBC Launch Pad is a student-run software engineering club based in the University of British Columbia.
 ---

 <!-- markdownlint-disable -->